So there I was…

-It’s May 1864, You are an officer in the Army of the Potomac during the first week of the Overland Campaign leading men into The Wilderness against the Confederacy.
-As you struggle to maneuver your soldiers in a straight enough line to engage the rebels within this 70-square-mile tract of thickets and dense forest… you may ask yourself… How did I get here?
+…an officer in the Army of the Potomac during the first week of the Overland Campaign leading men into The Wilderness against the Confederacy.
+As I struggled to maneuver my soldiers in a straight enough line to engage the rebels within this 70-square-mile tract of thickets and dense forest, I keep asking myself: How did I get here?

 “Let no man be so rash as to suppose that in donning a general’s uniform, he is forthwith competent to perform a general’s functions.”

 “[I] hail the day [I] left public office as the happiest of my life, except possibly the day I left West Point, a place I felt I had been at always and that my stay had no end.”

 — Lt.Gen.
 Ulysses S. Grant (1871)

 “I was always a friend of southern rights but an enemy of southern wrongs.”

 The American Battlefield Trust knows that there is no substitute for experiencing history in the places where it actually took place and has worked to become the only one national organization working to save America’s historic battlefields today and discover how you can help preserve American history forever.
 Join me in the fight to save our nation’s historic battlefields by visiting the American Battlefield Trust website at battlefields.org.